benisai/Openwrt-Monitoring/README.md

 ---------------------------------------------------------------

-# Home Server with Docker-Compose
+# Home Server:
-Download this Docker-Compose.yml file and run it on your home server
+Install Docker and run the Docker-Compose file from this Repo. (make sure to update the prometheus.yml file with your server IP)
+This will install Grafana/Prometheus/Collectd-Exporter/AdguardHome/AdguardHome-Exporter.
+Import this .json file into Grafana

 <pre>
 sudo docker-compose up -d
 </pre>